hal-lab-u-tokyo/hakoniwa-qlearning/README.md

 - Lower right: Terminal B
 - Left: Unity

-## Contributing

-Please let us know your comments and suggestions for improvement of the "Hakoniwa ROS Simulator" in the [GitHub Discussions](https://github.com/toppers/hakoniwa/discussions/categories/idea-request).
-We also welcome [Pull Requests](https://github.com/toppers/hakoniwa-ros2sim/pulls) for modification proposals.

-## TODO

-- [ ] Provide examples of how SLAM and Nav2 work ([#19](https://github.com/toppers/hakoniwa-ros2sim/issues/19))

 ## Acknowledgments

+* This code mainly derives from https://github.com/toppers/hakoniwa-ros2sim.
+I really thank all participants of the original repository.
+* Quote Acknowledgements of the original repository below

-* We thank Associate Professor Akio YOSHIOKA and undergraduate students Ryoji SUGISAKI and Akemi KIMURA of Takarazuka University school of media art in Tokyo for their cooperation in designing the Unity package for TurtleBot3
+** We thank Associate Professor Akio YOSHIOKA and undergraduate students Ryoji SUGISAKI and Akemi KIMURA of Takarazuka University school of media art in Tokyo for their cooperation in designing the Unity package for TurtleBot3
-* TurtleBot3 Unity assets are based on data provided by Robotiz, Inc. We deeply appreciate their cooperation.
+** TurtleBot3 Unity assets are based on data provided by Robotiz, Inc. We deeply appreciate their cooperation.

 ## Licenses